What is a black hole?

-A black hole is a place in space where there is a huge amount of mass in a very small area.
-Because gravity is the same as mass times 1/volume, when you have a lot of mass in a small volume it makes a lot of gravity.
+Gravity is the same as mass multiplied by 1/volume.
+So when you have a lot of mass in a small volume it makes a lot of gravity.
 Apparently, it makes so much gravity that even light can’t get away from the black hole!
-That’s why it looks black to us.
+That’s why it looks black to us: no light comes towards our eyes from the black hole.
 So black holes happen when the speed you would have to be going to overcome the gravity and get away from the black hole is bigger than the speed of light.

 Or think of space and time the way physicists do, as being both part of one thing, spacetime.
 In that case, a black hole might be a place where spacetime bends in a special way.
 So when things near the black hole go forward in time, as everything does, they also have to go forward in space.
 That pulls them deeper into the black hole.